 It looks like a birthmark, but is anything but.
 PHACE Syndrome is the association of large hemangionoma, commonly referred to as “strawberry marks,” which usually are found on the face or neck in combination with one or more other abnormalities.
-It’s a relatively new disorder, first diagnosed by name in 1996, and Children’s Hospital of Wisconsin is at the …Continue reading →
+It’s a relatively new disorder, first diagnosed by name in 1996, and Children’s Hospital of Wisconsin is at the …Click here to continue reading

 Despite widespread reports of the sun’s dangers, a 10-year study showed that use of sunscreen among white and Hispanic high school students in the U.S. is declining.
 Sunburns during childhood can lead to the development of skin cancers later.
 In fact, skin cancers are beginning to appear earlier in life, sometimes even in adolescence.